bcgsc/orca/doc.md

 `--name $PROJECT`: a name of the container is a name of the team

-`-m 100GB`: The maximum amount of memory that a container can use.
-`--memory-reservation 20GB`: a soft limit, which is activated when Docker detects low memory or contention on the host machine.
-A server has 128 GB RAM / 5 teams = ~20 GB.
+`-m 100GB`: The maximum amount of memory that a container can use `--memory-reservation 20GB`: a soft limit, which is activated when Docker detects low memory or contention on the host machine.
+A server has 128 GB RAM / 5 teams = ~20 GB

-`-v $FILES_LOCATION/hosts:/etc/hosts:ro`: a flag `–h` doesn’t work with a `--net host`, so, have to mount hosts file.
+`-v $FILES_LOCATION/hosts:/etc/hosts:ro`: a flag `–h` doesn’t work with a `--net host`, so, have to mount hosts file

-`-v /projects/hackathon/2017:/home/projects`: mounts all project directories
+`-v /projects/hackathon/2017:/home/projects`: mounts all project directories P.S.
+This broke `scp`.
+It would be better to use `-v /projects/hackathon/2017`

 `-v $FILES_LOCATION/passwd_hs17:/etc/passwd:ro -v $FILES_LOCATION/group_hs17:/etc/group:ro`: maps users of the container with users of the host machine